Skip to main content

 Engagement with EcoVardis

 Weightmans has engaged EcoVadis to assess the firm’s sustainability.
 EcoVadis’ assessment is split into Environment, Labour & Human Rights, Ethics and Sustainable Procurement.
-We have been awarded a silver sustainability rating, achieving an overall score of 69.
+We have received the highest Platinum rating by EcoVardis, achieving an overall score of 80, positioning us in the UK's top 1% of legal and accounting businesses for ESG/sustainability performance and processes.
+This ranking recognises the work we are doing in our ambition to be one of the UK's most socially and environmentally conscious law firms.

 UN Global Compact initiative

-Weightmans has joined the UN Global Compact initiative.
-This is a voluntary leadership platform for the development, implementation, and disclosure of responsible business practices.
-The UN Global Compact is a call to companies to align their operations with ten principles and the Sustainable Development Goals.
+Weightmans has joined the UN Global Compact initiative that is a call to companies to align their operations with ten principles and the Sustainable Development Goals.

 Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights.